Carabao mango: Description

 Carabao mangoes are around 12.5 cm in length and 8.5 cm in diameter.
 These fruits are kidney-shaped and can range from being short to elongated.
 When ripe, the fruit is bright yellow.
 The flesh is a rich yellow in color with a tender melting consistency, very sweet, and very aromatic.
 Like other Southeast Asian-type mangoes, it is polyembryonic (in contrast to Indian-type mangoes).
 Unripe or underripe carabao mangoes are very sour, and are traditionally eaten with condiments like shrimp paste, salt, vinegar, and/or soy sauce or pickled into burong mangga.
 Fruiting season is usually from late May to early July.

 Strains

-There are 14 different strains of Carabao mango.
-These strains include the Talaban and Fresco of Guimaras, MMSU Gold of the Ilocos Region and Lamao and Sweet Elena of Zambales.
+There are 14 different strains of Carabao mango approved by the National Seed Industry Council of the Bureau of Plant Industry.
+These strains are Guimaras Super (Galila), Talaban, Fresco, Sweet Elena, Elfondo, Lamao #1, Tanaleon, JTA Mango Sweet, MMSU Gold, P1 King Rodolfo, GES 73, GES 77, GES 84, and GES 85.
 A comparative study conducted by Bureau of Agricultural Research of the Department of Agriculture in 2003 found that the Sweet Elena of Zambales is the sweetest Carabao mango strain.

 The Mexican Ataulfo and Manilita mango cultivars descended from the Philippine mango through the Manila galleon trade between 1600 and 1800.
 Both of these cultivars are sometimes referred to as "Manila mangoes" in trade.
 During the American colonial period of the Philippines, the Carabao mango was also known as the champagne mango, a name which is now also applied in North American markets to the similar descendant cultivar, Ataulfo.
 Another common market name for the cultivar is honey mango, which is also used for Ataulfo.

+Culture

+Guimaras mangoes are celebrated in the annual Manggahan Festival of the province of Guimaras.

+Carabao mangoes are also widely grown in Cebu for the dried mango industry, particularly in the barangays of Guadalupe and Kalunasan of Cebu City.
+These are also celebrated annually in the Mangga Festival of Kalunasan, Cebu City; as well as the Cebu Mangoes Festival of Mactan Newtown.